MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-lower-upper-proper.md

 ---
-title: Lower, Upper, and Proper functions in Power Apps
+title: Lower, Upper, and Proper functions
-description: Reference information including syntax and examples for the Lower, Upper, and Proper functions in Power Apps.
+description: Reference information including syntax and examples for the Lower, Upper, and Proper functions.
 author: gregli-msft

 ms.topic: reference